 Graduate Program Committee.
-This committee consists of 4 people, 2 of which are also graduate advisors.
+This committee consists of 3 people, some of which are also graduate advisors.
 They handle almost all graduate affairs on behalf of the Earth and Planetary Sciences Graduate Program (EPSGP).
-These 4 people also serve as the admissions committee.
+These people also serve as the admissions committee.